cccbr/runningatower/content/docs/introduction/_index.md

 The lead role is often called the tower captain although other titles are sometimes used e.g. ringing master.

 This document is provided as advice and guidance for the tower captain or potential tower captain, whilst also acting as a guide for ringers generally.
+There is a duty of care on all ringers to abide by this guidance.

 ## Scope